DanielEmeka2003/Nc/Nc programming language/README.md

 - Semantic type creators (Similar to derived types in Ada but with added semantics)
 - Semantic ranged integer type creators (Similar to Integers in Ada)
 - Value definition type creators (Similar to enum classes in C++)
-- Type constructors (Similar in concept to Higher Kinded Types in Haskell but limited in semantics to keep it simple)
 - Value semantics:
   - Move value semantics (Non destructive move unlike in rust and like in C++)
   - Copy value semantics